twillis209/zinb_analysis/notes.md

 This is 'thrown' (actually just calls `stop`) in `zinbInitialize`.
 Presumably something has changed in the codebase since the code in the paper repo was written.
 Perhaps we should filter it manually? `fitZinb_bias_mse_allParam` filters the counts, manually.

+Now failing due to profligate virtual memory usage on the cluster, and that when run serially!
+Ran a single file which nonetheless failed with `h_vmem=50G`.

 #### `fitZinb_bias_mse_allParam.R`

 	Error: BiocParallel errors